 10.4 Keep your own records.
 To maximise your business continuity and comply with your record retention obligations, you should retain a copy of your business and financial records (including invoices, receipts, business reports and Subscriber Data).

 11.1 How can you cancel your Subscription?

 - By giving notice.
-Only the billing account contact, which is often the Subscriber or Administrator, can terminate your Subscription Plan.
+Only the owner or billing account contact, which is often the Subscriber or Administrator, can terminate your Subscription Plan.
 This can be done from within the “My Products” page of your “My Account” dashboard or by phoning us at least 10 days before the end of the month.
 To action your termination, our Customer Service team can be contacted directly on 1300 555 151 (select “Billing Enquiries” when prompted).
 The effective date of termination will be the last day of the current month.
 If you cancel, you will continue to have access to your Subscription Plan through the end of your billing period.
 To the extent permitted by the applicable law, payments are non-refundable and we do not provide refunds or credits for any partial subscription periods.

 - For breach.
 You may terminate your Subscription if we fail to remedy a material breach of these Terms within 10 days of you giving us notice of the breach in writing.

 11.2 How can we cancel your Subscription?
-MYOB can terminate your Subscription Plan at any time by providing you with 60 days written notice.
+MYOB can terminate your Subscription Plan at any time by providing you with at least 30 days written notice.
 MYOB can terminate or suspend your access immediately without prior notice if:

 - you fail to remedy a material breach of these Terms within 10 days after we give you notice of the breach;

 - in our opinion, a change to any Third -Party arrangement necessary for MYOB Business renders the ongoing operation of MYOB Business substantially unworkable or non-functional;